Billy Midwinter

-William Evans Midwinter (19 June 1851 – 3 December 1890) was a cricketer who played four Test matches for England, sandwiched in between eight Tests that he played for Australia.
-Midwinter holds a unique place in cricket history as the only cricketer to have played for both Australia and England in Test Matches against each other.
+William Evans Midwinter (19 June 1851 – 3 December 1890) was a cricketer who played four Test matches for England, sandwiched between eight for Australia.
+He was the only cricketer to have played for Australia and England in Test matches against each other.

 Professional career

 Midwinter made his Test debut in the first ever Test match in 1877, playing for Australia, where he had emigrated aged nine, against the country of his birth.
 He took five wickets in the first innings against England in Melbourne.

-Billy played in the 2nd test of the 1876–1877 Series.
-The match started on 31 March 1877.
+Midwinter played in the 2nd test of the 1876–1877 Series on 31 March 1877.
 Australia won the toss and elected to bat.
-Billy played at No: 6.
-He came out when Australia were 60 for 4 to join debut man Thomas Kelly.
-Billy batted with all 3 test debutants, Thomas Kelly, Frederick Spofforth and Billy Murdoch.
-He scored 31, his top score at the time and became the 3rd Test Batsman to score 53 runs in a Test Career.
+He played at No: 6 and came out when Australia were 60 for 4 to join debut man Thomas Kelly.
+He batted with two other Test debutants, Frederick Spofforth and Billy Murdoch, scored a personal best 31 and became the third batsman with 53 runs in a Test career.

-Later that year he returned to England, playing for WG Grace's Gloucestershire County Cricket Club.
+Later that year Midwinter returned to England, playing for WG Grace's Gloucestershire County Cricket Club.
 He was included in the Australian team to tour England in 1878, and played some matches for them, before, about to take the field at Lord's he was virtually kidnapped by Grace, who took him to the Oval to play for Gloucestershire in their game against Surrey.
-He didn't return to the tour, instead remaining (voluntarily) with Gloucestershire until the 1882 season.
+He did not return to the tour, instead remaining with Gloucestershire until the 1882 season.

-He was selected to tour with the England team visiting Australia in 1881/2, playing four Tests, and then in 1882/3 Midwinter emigrated back to Australia, joining Victoria.
+Midwinter was selected to tour with the England team visiting Australia in 1881/2, playing four Tests, then in 1882/3 returned to Australia, joining Victoria.
 He was selected for Australia to play the one-off Test after England had won the first Ashes series in 1883/4, and then for the Australian tour of England in 1884.
 This makes him the only man to play Test cricket for one international side, then another, and then return to his original international team.

-His batting performance at Test level was not exceptional, but his first-class performances for Victoria and Gloucestershire show he was among the best all-rounders in his era.

-By 1889, Midwinter's wife and two of his children had died, and his businesses were failed or failing.
-He became "hopelessly insane" and was confined to Bendigo Hospital in 1890.
-He was then transferred to the Kew Asylum, where he died later that year.
-He was buried in the Melbourne General Cemetery.
+By 1889, Midwinter's wife and two of his children had died, his businesses failed or failing.
+He became hopelessly insane and confined to Bendigo Hospital in 1890, before transferring to the Kew Asylum, where he died later that year.
+His body is buried in the Melbourne General Cemetery.